UNITED STATES

 Three and six months ended June 30, 2013 and June 30, 2012

-(a) Contract with United States Government’s Department of Defense (“DoD”) to develop TKM-Ebola
+(a) Contract with United States Governments Department of Defense (DoD) to develop TKM-Ebola

-On July 14, 2010, the Company signed a contract with the DoD to advance TKM-Ebola, an RNAi therapeutic utilizing the Company’s lipid nanoparticle technology to treat Ebola virus infection.
+On July 14, 2010, the Company signed a contract with the DoD to advance TKM-Ebola, an RNAi therapeutic utilizing the Companys lipid nanoparticle technology to treat Ebola virus infection.

 In stage one of the contract, funded as part of the Transformational Medical Technologies program, the Company was initially eligible to receive targeted funding of US$34.8 million.
-This stage one funding is for the development of TKM-Ebola including completion of preclinical development, filing an Investigational New Drug application with the United States Food and Drug Administration (“FDA”) and completing a Phase 1 human safety clinical trial.
-On May 8, 2013, the Company announced that the contract had been modified to support development plans that integrate recent advancements in lipid nanoparticle (“LNP”) formulation and manufacturing technologies.
+This stage one funding is for the development of TKM-Ebola including completion of preclinical development, filing an Investigational New Drug application with the United States Food and Drug Administration (FDA) and completing a Phase 1 human safety clinical trial.
+On May 8, 2013, the Company announced that the contract had been modified to support development plans that integrate recent advancements in lipid nanoparticle (LNP) formulation and manufacturing technologies.
 The contract modification increased the stage one targeted funding to US$41.7 million.

 The DoD has the option of extending the contract beyond stage one to support the advancement of TKM-Ebola through to the completion of clinical development and FDA approval.
-Based on the contract’s budget this would provide the Company with approximately US$140.0 million in funding for the entire program.
+Based on the contracts budget this would provide the Company with approximately US$140.0 million in funding for the entire program.

 Under the contract, the Company is reimbursed for costs incurred, including an allocation of overhead costs, and is paid an incentive fee.
 During the fiscal year, at the end of each quarter, the Company estimates its labour and overhead rates for the current year and uses these estimates to estimate and record revenue earned to date.
 At the end of the year the actual labour and overhead rates are calculated and revenue is adjusted accordingly.
-The Company’s actual labour and overhead rates will differ from its estimated rates based on actual costs incurred and the proportion of the Company’s efforts on contracts and internal products versus indirect activities.
+The Companys actual labour and overhead rates will differ from its estimated rates based on actual costs incurred and the proportion of the Companys efforts on contracts and internal products versus indirect activities.

 Within minimum and maximum collars, the amount of incentive fee the Company can earn under the contract varies based on actual costs incurred versus targeted costs.
-During the contractual period, incentive fee revenue and total costs are impacted by management’s estimate and judgments which are continuously reviewed and adjusted as necessary using the cumulative catch-up method.
+During the contractual period, incentive fee revenue and total costs are impacted by managements estimate and judgments which are continuously reviewed and adjusted as necessary using the cumulative catch-up method.
 At this time, the Company is not able to make a reliable estimate of the final contract costs, so, only the minimum incentive fee achievable and earned has been recognized.

-(b) License and collaboration with Alnylam Pharmaceuticals, Inc. (“Alnylam”)
+(b) License and collaboration with Alnylam Pharmaceuticals, Inc. (Alnylam)

-Settlement of litigation with Alnylam and AlCana Technologies Inc. (“AlCana”)
+Settlement of litigation with Alnylam and AlCana Technologies Inc. (AlCana)

 On March 16, 2011, the Company filed a complaint against Alnylam.
-On November 12, 2012, the Company entered into an agreement to settle all litigation between the Company and Alnylam and AlCana (the “Settlement”) and also entered into a new licensing agreement with Alnylam that replaces all earlier licensing, cross-licensing, collaboration, and manufacturing agreements.
-The Company expects to enter into a separate cross license agreement with AlCana which will include milestone and royalty payments and AlCana has agreed not to compete in the ribonucleic acid interference (“RNAi”) field for five years.
+On November 12, 2012, the Company entered into an agreement to settle all litigation between the Company and Alnylam and AlCana (the Settlement) and also entered into a new licensing agreement with Alnylam that replaces all earlier licensing, cross-licensing, collaboration, and manufacturing agreements.
+The Company expects to enter into a separate cross license agreement with AlCana which will include milestone and royalty payments and AlCana has agreed not to compete in the ribonucleic acid interference (RNAi) field for five years.
 In conjunction with the Settlement, in November 2012, the Company paid AlCana $298,080 (US$300,000).
 A further $1,492,350 (US$1,500,000), which the Company expects to pay upon the execution of a cross license agreement with AlCana, was included in research, development, collaborations and contracts expenses in the year ended December 31, 2012.

 As a result of the new Alnylam license agreement, on November 26, 2012, the Company received $65,039,000 (US$65,000,000) in cash from Alnylam.
-This includes US$30,000,000 associated with the termination of the manufacturing agreement and US$35,000,000 associated with the termination of the previous license agreements, as well as a modification of the milestone and royalty schedules associated with Alnylam’s ALN-VSP, ALN-PCS, and ALN-TTR programs.
+This includes US$30,000,000 associated with the termination of the manufacturing agreement and US$35,000,000 associated with the termination of the previous license agreements, as well as a modification of the milestone and royalty schedules associated with Alnylams ALN-VSP, ALN-PCS, and ALN-TTR programs.
 In addition, Alnylam has transferred all agreed upon patents and patent applications related to LNP technology for the systemic delivery of RNAi therapeutic products, including the MC3 lipid family, to the Company, who will own and control prosecution of this intellectual property portfolio.
 The Company is the only entity able to sublicense its LNP intellectual property in future platform-type relationships.
-Alnylam has a license to use the Company’s intellectual property to develop and commercialize products and may only grant access to the Company’s LNP technology to its partners if it is part of a product sublicense.
-Alnylam will pay the Company milestones and royalties as Alnylam’s LNP-enabled products are developed and commercialized.
+Alnylam has a license to use the Companys intellectual property to develop and commercialize products and may only grant access to the Companys LNP technology to its partners if it is part of a product sublicense.
+Alnylam will pay the Company milestones and royalties as Alnylams LNP-enabled products are developed and commercialized.

 Page 9 of 12